staffanm/ferenda/doc/docmetadata.rst

 Document URI
 ------------

-In order to do this, you should first create a suitable URI for your document.
-Preferably, this should be a URI based on the URL where your web site will be published, ie if you plan on publishing it on http://mynetstandards.org/, a URI for RFC 4711 might be http://mynetstandards.org/rfc/4711 (ie based on the base URL, the docrepo alias, and the basefile).
+In order to create these metadata statements, you should first create a suitable URI for your document.
+Preferably, this should be a URI based on the URL where your web site will be published, ie if you plan on publishing it on
+``http://mynetstandards.org/``, a URI for RFC 4711 might be ``http://mynetstandards.org/res/rfc/4711`` (ie based on the base URL, the docrepo alias, and the basefile).
 By changing the ``url`` variable in your project configuration file, you can set the base URL from which all document URIs are derived.
 If you wish to have more control over